T22026-COIT20246-Project-30-MM/DST-Group-1/security.md

 Threat 1: People Errors
 Threat 3: Information Extortion
 Threat 4: Espionage and Trespass

 2
 3

-For each control:

-How it reduces risk

-How to implement it in your network

-References to your firewall rules / hardening

-Disadvantages

-Everything is specific to your OpenWRT, VirtualBox, firewall rules, and staff roles.

 **References**
 Microsoft. (n.d.).
 What is: Multifactor Authentication.
 Microsoft. https://support.microsoft.com/en-us/security/what-is-multifactor-authentication